Help & Support

-Like insurance companies, roadside assistance companies exist for two primary reasons: to make money and to help you in times of need and emergency.
-Many auto insurance companies already offer some type of roadside assistance that you can add to your auto policy.
-The roadside assistance options insurance companies offer vary, but they often include towing, tire changes and lockout services.
-When you add roadside assistance to your coverage, it may be only a few dollars each month, but the assistance is limited.
+Many auto insurance companies offer some type of roadside assistance that you can add to your policy.
+The roadside assistance options that insurance companies offer vary, but they often include towing, tire changes and lockout services.
+When you add roadside assistance to your coverage, it may be only a few extra dollars each month, but the assistance is limited.

-When you purchase roadside assistance coverage from a motor club or a full plan from an insurance company, such as Allstate, you can receive basic coverage such as towing and gas delivery, but also many travel perks such as rental car discounts, travel maps and emergency travel assistance.
-However, some of these benefits are only available on premium and elite membership plans.
-If you would like additional information, you can look at our articles on Roadside Assistance Services.
+When you purchase roadside assistance from a motor club or a full plan from an insurance company such as Allstate, you receive basic coverage such as towing and gas delivery as well as many travel perks such as rental car discounts, travel maps and emergency travel assistance.
+However, some of these benefits are only available with premium and elite membership plans.

-Do You Already Have Coverage and Not Know It?
+Do You Already Have Coverage Without Knowing It?

 Before you begin looking for roadside assistance, you need to determine what coverage you already have.
-Not only may you already have assistance included with your auto insurance, you may have coverage through your cell phone plan, the dealer of your vehicle or your credit card company, or if you purchase an extended warranty on your vehicle.
+You might already have assistance through your auto insurance, your cell phone plan, the dealer of your vehicle, your credit card company or through an extended warranty.

 Many car dealers offer some type of roadside assistance when you purchase a vehicle from them.
 This coverage is often only available on certified used vehicles and from certain manufacturers.
-Additionally, once you are approved for certain credit cards, roadside assistance may be included in their benefits.
-However, some credit cards charge you for roadside services.
-Credit cards offer only certain services that differ from card to card.
+Additionally, certain credit cards include roadside assistance in their benefits.
+However, depending on the card you may be charged for the services and most services are limited.
 If you have several credit cards, you will want to know which card offers any type of roadside assistance and the specific services it offers.

-Some cell phone plans also offer assistance.
+Some mobile service providers also offer assistance.
 With some cell phone plans, it doesn't matter who drives the car that needs help; the cell phone under the plan must be used to contact help.
-Again, the services and coverage vary by plan and provider.

-Furthermore, after you purchase a vehicle, roadside assistance may be available from the dealer or may be included if you purchase an extended warranty.
-Additionally, when purchasing certain new and used vehicles, you may receive a subscription to services such as OnStar, which allows you to request help directly from your vehicle, without calling in for help on your cell phone.
-This type of service is particularly beneficial for emergency assistance, such as calling medical personnel or police if an accident or other emergency occurs.
+After you purchase a vehicle from a dealer, roadside assistance may be available or may be included if you purchase an extended warranty.
+Additionally, when purchasing certain new and used vehicles, you might receive a subscription to services such as OnStar, which allows you to request help directly from your vehicle without calling in for help on your cell phone.

-Roadside Assistance: What We Evaluated, What We Found
+Roadside Assistance: What We Researched, What We Found

 The services a roadside assistance company provides are the most important factors to consider when choosing a plan.
-A company should offer 24/7 roadside assistance, such as calling a truck to tow you to the nearest service station at any time of day.
-It should also be able to unlock your vehicle for you when you lock your keys inside, change your tire when you find yourself with a flat on the side of the road, and extricate your car when it slides off of the road and becomes stuck in mud, snow or a ditch.
-Other standard services are gasoline delivery when you run out of gas and jump-starting a dead vehicle battery.
+A company should offer 24/7 roadside assistance with towing, changing a flat tire, unlocking your vehicle if you lock your keys inside, and winching your car if it goes off the road.
+Other standard services include delivering gasoline and jump-starting a dead battery.

-While you can request service no matter where you break down, some roadside assistance companies are unable to enroll members from certain states, so you'll need to ensure your state isn't an issue with your chosen service.
+While you can request service no matter where you break down, some roadside assistance companies are unable to enroll members from certain states.
+California is the state with the most restrictions, but you'll need to ensure your state isn't an issue.
 You should also choose a provider that covers the vehicles you drive the most.
 Some companies cover you as an individual rather than covering a specific vehicle, which means you are covered even if you are on vacation and using a rental.
-Some companies, like Good Sam Roadside Assistance, also cover all of your vehicles regardless of type, including RVs, motorcycles and trailers.
+Some companies, like Good Sam Roadside Assistance, cover all of your vehicles, including RVs, motorcycles and trailers.

-Some companies, such as AARP, only provide coverage to individuals 50 years or older.
-However, most companies cover you as long as you have a valid driver's license.
+Some companies, such as AARP, only provide coverage to individuals 50 or older.
+However, most companies will cover anyone with a valid driver's license.
 Additionally, some companies do not enroll members in certain states because of their availability and other exclusions.
 Certain services may not be available where you are located during a breakdown.
 You will want to call the service representatives and read the fine print in the membership manuals to know where these locations are before you commit to a plan.

 When purchasing roadside assistance services, you should ensure the company covers your type of vehicle.
 Each company has different restrictions on the vehicles it covers.
 All companies cover cars.
-Many also cover light trucks – a vehicle that has a capacity between 1,500 and 4,000 pounds.
+All cover light trucks, which is a vehicle that has a capacity between 1,500 and 4,000 pounds.
 This encompasses midsized trucks, vans and SUVs.
-Other companies provide coverage for RVs, such as motor homes, fifth wheels, travel trailers and even pop-up trailers.
+Other companies provide coverage for RVs such as motor homes, fifth wheels, travel trailers and even pop-up trailers.